 You must submit official transcripts prior to enrollment.

 Students who completed courses outside the United States are required to have a detailed course-by-course evaluation of their transcripts by a company found at: http://www.eatright.org/students/getstarted/international/agencies.aspx.

 What if I have not taken these prerequisites yet?

 Students may fulfill the prerequisite courses at another institution or local community college convenient to them.
-All prerequisites must be completed prior to beginning the MS/DPD in fall term.
+All prerequisites must be completed prior to enrolling the MS/DPD.
 The only exceptions are the food preparation and quantity foods courses; they must be completed by spring of the second year of the program.
 They are available either at Drexel University or at Community College of Philadelphia.

 “Where to get Prerequisites”. >> (PDF)

 You may also take these courses as a non-matriculated undergraduate at Drexel although your local community college will be less expensive.

 Two letters of recommendation

 - You may use our electronic letter of recommendation service